w3c/wot-security/wot-security-metadata.md

 - "in":"body" - the key is in the body
 - "in":"cookie" - the key is in a cookie

+TO DISCUSS: This leaves open the format of the API key, so it is assumed opaque.
+An alternative to an API key is a JWT token, which has similar properties but also includes information about the source, expiry date, and other useful information.
+We should look at how API keys are used in practice to see if any additional parameters are needed.

 ### OAuth2.0

 Type: "oauth2"

 To do.
 There are also multiple flows: implicit, password, clientCredentials, and authorizationCode.
+Each one may use different kinds of tokens.

+TO DISCUSS: Which flows are relevant?

 ### OpenID Connect